American bison hunting: Commercial incentives

 Commercial bison hunters also emerged at this time.
 Military forts often supported hunters, who would use their civilian sources near their military base.
-Though officers hunted bison for food and sport, professional hunters made a far larger impact in the decline of bison population.
+Though officers hunted bison for food and sport, professional hunters made a far larger impact on the decline of the bison population.
 Officers stationed in Fort Hays and Wallace even had bets in their "buffalo shooting championship of the world", between "Medicine Bill" Comstock and "Buffalo Bill" Cody.
-Some of these hunters would engage in mass bison slaughter in order to make a living.
+Some of these hunters would engage in mass bison slaughter to make a living.